khushizawar/data-structure/README.md

 # DataStructure

 > Help us Put together Data Structure in every language.
 Few Of them is added as an example to show file Structure.
-Make Sure to add your name and github profile link in the Contribution section.
+Make Sure to add your name and github profile link in the Contributing page.

 ## Installing